DevExpress-Examples/How-to-define-separate-columns-for-the-date-and-time-parts-of-the-DateTime-property/README.md

 </dxg:GridControl.Columns>
 ```

-If implemented, this technique makes unbound columns read-only.
-To allow users to edit column values, use other techniques ([Create Additional Date and Time Properties](#create-additional-date-and-time-properties) or [Use the CustomUnboundColumnData Command](#use-the-customunboundcolumndata-command)).
+If implemented in this manner, all unbound columns will be in a read-only state.
+To enable editing, use other techniques described herein ([Create Additional Date and Time Properties](#create-additional-date-and-time-properties) or [Use the CustomUnboundColumnData Command](#use-the-customunboundcolumndata-command)).

 ### Files to Review